 2015 - The Year It All Began

 Iskul was first set up, taking advantage of little spaces in the headmistress’ home or the town hall to conduct classes.
-Board of Trustees was formed with four initial members.
-Malaysian children on the island were interviewed to take on the role of Mastal Arikik, ‘little teachers’ who are given an allowance to teach their stateless peers, passing on the knowledge that they learn in school.
-One of the Mastal Arikik (MA) was the son of our headmistress!
+A trial class was conducted, and Malaysian school-going children on the island were interviewed to take on the role of Mastal Arikik: ‘little teachers’ given an allowance to teach their stateless peers.
 The Malaysian and stateless children have little chance to mingle so this opportunity helps to bridge the gap.
-Classes were held for two hours, on Saturdays and Sundays,when the MA were not in school themselves.
-Iskul teaches classes on reading and writing in Malay, as well as mathematics and art.
-Students of different ages were combined in a single class.
-A school song was created, and gotong-royong activities were held after classes on Sundays.
-One of our MA, Khairul was nominated as one of Young ChangeMakers 2015 by UNICEF.
+Classes were held for two hours, on Saturdays and Sundays, teaching reading and writing in Malay, mathematics, and art, to students of different ages in a single class.

 2016 - Going Strong

-Iskul’s held its first two-day Strategic Planning workshop among the Board of Trustees, who henceforth were officially revised to be known as Iskul Team.
-Three new MA joined our team,and a teaching camp was held for them.
+A teaching camp was held for our Mastal Arikik, three of whom were new.
 Our first Financial Summary was shared with donors, and fundraising campaigns were held to raise funds for a Field coordinators allowance, and to provide meals for students.
 Iskul participated and shared experiences at the UNCHR Roundtable on Methodology for Bajau Laut Consultation in Sandakan.
 Construction began on our own school building, made possible by a grant from Mah Sing foundation.

 2018 - A New Beginning

-As we now had our own space for conducting lessons, we split the students into classes, increasing the time they spend at school.
-Iskul serves between 10-30 students at any time, and so a designated school building was immensely helpful to creating a conducive environment.
-Students now learned in several different classes of age groups.
-We developed a mentorship program, allowing older students to help the younger with their work after the classes.
+With a new space for lessons, we split students into classes, increasing the time they spend at school.
+Iskul serves 10-30 students at any time, so a school building was immensely helpful in creating a conducive environment.
+Students now learn in several different classes according to age groups.
 The second Strategic Planning Meeting and Iskul’s first AGM was held in Kuala Lumpur, and the students sat for a year-end examination for the first time.

 2019 - Hopeful Tidings

-Although the mentorship program of the previous year did not prove to be sustainable, two students who served as mentors went on to become Mastal Arikik themselves.
+Two students who who had performed well went on to become Mastal Arikik themselves.
 The Jabatan Pendidikan Semporna visited Iskul after finding out about the initiative and looked forward for possible collaboration.
 15 new students joined us, and one of our pioneer MA stepped up to be our field coordinator.
 More than 50 enthusiastic children in Iskul’s Malaysia Day & Hari Sukan celebration.

 2020 - Big Things happened